rgambord/c99-doc/doc/sections/5/1/2/3/index.rst

 .. _9899_5.1.2.3p15:

+.. container:: snum

+   :ref:`15 <9899_5.1.2.3p15>`

-:ref:`15 <9899_5.1.2.3p15>` EXAMPLE 7 The grouping of an expression does not completely determine its evaluation.
+EXAMPLE 7 The grouping of an expression does not completely determine its evaluation.
 In the following fragment

 ::